Skip to Main Content

 What Producers Mean by 'Incentive' — and Why Indonesia Is Different

-Producers often hear 'tax credit' and 'cash rebate' used interchangeably across Asian markets, but the structures vary widely and Indonesia sits at one extreme.
-Understanding the regional landscape upstream prevents misaligned expectations during principal photography.
+Here is the short of it.
+Producers often hear 'tax credit' and 'cash rebates' used interchangeably across Asian markets.
+But the structures differ widely and Indonesia sits at one extreme.
+Knowing the regional landscape upstream prevents misaligned expectations during principal photography.

-• A tax credit reduces a corporate tax liability and, when refundable, becomes cash to the production company
+• A tax credit reduces a corporate tax liability and, when refundable, becomes cash to the production firm

-• A cash rebate is a direct payment based on a percentage of qualifying spend, typically paid post-wrap by a film commission
+• A cash rebates is a direct payment based on a percentage of qualifying spend, mostly paid post-wrap by a film commission

-• Grants are discretionary awards from cultural or creative-economy bodies, usually competitive and capped per cycle
+• Grants are discretionary awards from cultural or creative-economy bodies, mostly competitive and capped per cycle

-• Indonesia operates only the third category at any meaningful scale — and even then, the awards are small and rarely accessible to inbound foreign productions
+• Indonesia operates only the third type at any meaningful scale — and even then, the awards are small and rarely easy to reach to inbound foreign shoots

 Why Indonesia Has No Federal Rebate

-Unlike France, Italy, Spain, the UK or — closer to home — Thailand, Malaysia and the Philippines, Indonesia has not yet legislated a national film production rebate.
-The political will exists in fragments inside Bekraf and the Ministry of Tourism, and proposals have surfaced repeatedly over the past decade, but no unified program has been enacted.
+Here is how it adds up.
+Unlike France, Italy, Spain, the UK or — closer to home.
+Thailand, Malaysia and the Philippines, Indonesia has not yet legislated a national film production rebates.
+The political will exists in fragments inside Bekraf and the Ministry of Tourism, and proposals have surfaced repeatedly over the past decade.
+But no unified program has been enacted.
 For producers, that means the incentive line on the budget for an Indonesian shoot in 2026 is simply zero.
-Anyone telling you otherwise is referring to a regional tourism partnership, a Bekraf grant or a co-production structure with a third country — none of which behave like a true tax rebate film financiers can bank against.
+Anyone telling you otherwise is referring to a regional tourism partnership, a Bekraf grant or a co-production structure with a third country — none of which behave like a true tax rebates film financiers can bank against.

 Why That Is Not the End of the Story

-The reason internationally recognised features like The Raid, Eat Pray Love and Ticket to Paradise still chose Bali and Jakarta is that the absence of a rebate is more than offset by Indonesia's base cost.
+Here is the run-down.
+The reason worldwide recognised features like The Raid, Eat Pray Love and Ticket to Paradise still chose Bali and Jakarta is that the absence of a rebates is more than offset by Indonesia's base cost.
 A working day in Bali with a fully crewed unit, transport, catering and locations clears at a fraction of the equivalent Bangkok or Kuala Lumpur day rate, and a fraction-of-a-fraction of Sydney or Auckland.
-Producers who model only against rebate percentages miss the picture; the right comparison is total landed cost per day, and on that metric Indonesia is one of the most competitive premium-look territories in the world.
-Strong production budgeting upstream — see our guide to budgeting at /services/pre-production/production-budgeting/ — is what makes this argument concrete on paper.
+Producers who model only against rebates percentages miss the picture.
+The right match-up is total landed cost per day.
+On that metric Indonesia is one of the most competitive premium-look areas in the world.
+Strong production budget work upstream — see our guide to budget work at /services/pre-production/production-budget work/ — is what makes this argument concrete on paper.

 ACT 02